As I've been teaching for about 100 years, I've explored many different ways to manage behaviors.

-The Scoreboard has been my savior for the last couple of years!
+The Scoreboard has been my savior for the last few years!
 It is my main tool for management in the classroom.
 The best part?
 It's simple to use!
 It's part of the Whole Brain Teaching strategies, and I absolutely love it!
 Basically, when the kids do something well, put a tally on the happy side.
 When something doesn't go well, put a tally on the sad side.
-If Happy beats Sad at the end of the day, the kids earn 5 minutes toward a priviledge, such as extra recess, arts and crafts, or a dance party.
+If Happy beats Sad at the end of the day, the kids earn 5 minutes toward a privilege, such as extra recess, arts and crafts, or a dance party.
 Different teachers do different things with the scoreboard, but that's how I use it.
 It goes all day, every day!

 Read more HERE to see how I use the Scoreboard and the Rules from Whole Brain Teaching in my classroom.
 See more about Whole Brain Teaching HERE (Be sure to watch the videos.
 That's what hooked me in!)

 I also use a Clip Chart.
 Mine has a sports theme, and uses beanie babies for incentive.
 Yep, there's not much more exciting than getting the privilege of having a beanie baby (or two, or more) live on your desk for the day.
 (There's also a beanie baby-less version...click the image!)
 Read more about that HERE.